rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

     is displayed so that you can re-authenticate by using the multi-factor authentication process.

-### Configure your account to authenticate by using a mobile passcode device
+### Configure your account to authenticate by using an OTP device

+A one-time password (OTP), also known as one-time PIN or dynamic password, is a password that is valid for one login session or transaction, on a computer system or other digital device.

 To configure your account to use a mobile passcode device for multi-factor authentication, you must have one of the following client applications